-Fêtes are exempted from the requirement for a licence for any regulated entertainment (music and dancing).
-Morris dancing is also exempted.
+Fêtes and Morris dancing do not need licenses for any regulated entertainment (music and dancing).
 There are also exemptions for regulated entertainment when it is taking place on religious premises or as part of a religious service.

 Failed application redress

 If a counter notice is given in relation to an objection notice the applicant may appeal against the decision.
 Appeals must be made to High Wycombe Magistrates' Court (Law Courts, Easton Street, High Wycombe, Buckinghamshire, HP11 1LR, phone: 01494 651 017 email:firstname.lastname@example.org) within 21 days.
 An appeal may not be brought later than five working days from the day of the planned event.

 Please contact us in the first instance.

 We would always advise that in the event of a complaint the first contact is made with the trader by you - preferably in the form a letter (with proof of delivery).
 If that has not worked, see GOV.UK: Consumer rights (external website) for advice.
 From outside the UK contact the UK European Consumer Centre (external website).